 Q: How are the contest winner and entrants notified?
 Are there finalists?
 How is the winner announced?

-A: If a winner is selected, that person hear from us by the end of October, which is prior to the annual Black Orchid Banquet (the first Saturday in December); we hope he or she is able to attend.
+A: If a winner is selected, that person will hear from us by the end of October, prior to the annual Black Orchid Banquet (the first Saturday in December); we hope he or she is able to attend!
 No finalists are named prior to the gala, but a news release is issued the day after the banquet to all relevant media outlets, which includes a list of Honorable Mentions.